 Generally, interchange fees are higher for CNP transactions because the chance of fraud and chargebacks is higher without the card present.
 These higher processing costs are then passed down to the merchant, which is why card-not-present transactions are usually more expensive than card-present transactions.

-In 2016, CNP transactions made up £400 million worth of fraudulent activity.
+In the 2016-17 financial year, card fraud totalled $538.2 million in Australia, with CNP fraud accounting for 82 per cent of all fraud on Australian cards.
 Payments experts expect this number to gradually increase with the growth and adoption of e-commerce.

 Understanding card-not-present fraud and how to prevent it